sebastienserre/thfo-role/README.md

 ### via Composer

 1. Add a line to your repositories array: `{ "type": "vcs", "url": "https://github.com/sebastienserre/thfo-role" }`
-2. Add a line to your require block: `"webaxones/wax-tinymce-subsup": "dev-master"`
+2. Add a line to your require block: `"sebastienserre/thfo-role"`
 3. Run: `composer update`

 ### Manual